yoavfreund/shapeology_code/scripts/README.md

 ## Guidlines for Cell Shape Analysis

 ### Configuration Files
 * **..\environ.sh**: Exports the environment variables used for this project.
-The variables are set based on your file locations.
+These variables point to the directories of this deployment.
 Details:
 ```bash
 export SHAPOLOGY_DIR=~/Github/shapeology_code  # Directory for this project